RotherOSS/doc-otobo-installation/content/migration-from-otrs-6.rst

 ------------------------------------

 1. Uninstall *sshpass* if you don´t needed anymore.
+2. Drop the databases user dedicated to the migration if you created one.
-2. Have fun with OTOBO!
+3. Have fun with OTOBO!

 Step 6: Known Migration Problems